 ACTORS ROLES AND RESPONSIBILITIES Council Has to consider, adopt, monitor and approve the process that was followed in reviewing the IDP and budget.
 Mayor/Exec.
 Manage the drafting process, assign responsibilities and submit the draft plan to council for adoption Portfolio Councillors Participate in the IDP process.
-Assists the mayor as well as officials in problem solving and establishing policies rega specific portfolio committees.
-Ward Councillors and Committees Link the planning process to their constituencies, organize stakeholder consultation and participation through local le representative structures and through the IDP Rep Forum and ensure that the municipal budget is linked to and bas IDP.
-Municipal Manager Is responsible for the overall management, co-ordination and monitoring of the planning process, ensuring that all r actors are appropriately involved, is responsible for the day-to-day management of the drafting process, ensures the takes place with provincial and national department's budgets and alignment of planning activities on provincial and Line function Managers Takes joint responsibility for overall management, co-ordination and monitoring of the planning process.
-They would persons to be in charge of the different roles, activities and responsibilities of the process and specific planning actives screens the contents of the IDP, considers and comment on inputs from sub-committees, provincial sector departments as well as comment on draft outputs from each phase of the IDP.
+Assists the mayor as well as officials in problem solving and establishing policies regarding their specific portfolio committees.
+Ward Councillors and Committees Link the planning process to their constituencies, organize stakeholder consultation and participation through local level representative structures and through the IDP Rep Forum and ensure that the municipal budget is linked to and based on the IDP.
+Municipal Manager Is responsible for the overall management, co-ordination and monitoring of the planning process, ensuring that all relevant actors are appropriately involved, is responsible for the day-to-day management of the drafting process, ensures that Alignment takes place with provincial and national department's budgets and alignment of planning activities on provincial and local level.
+Line function Managers Takes joint responsibility for overall management, co-ordination and monitoring of the planning process.
+They would identify persons to be in charge of the different roles, activities and responsibilities of the process and specific planning activities, screens the contents of the IDP, considers and comment on inputs from sub-committees, provincial sector departments and specialists, as well as comment on draft outputs from each phase of the IDP.
 WDM Offer Professional support and technical guidance to both the district and local municipalities.
 Co-ordinate Project implementation and IDP meetings.

-Sector Departments (Province, national) They provide all relevant technical, sector and financial information for analysis to determine priority issues and contechnical expertise in the identification of projects.
-They are also responsible for the preparation of Project proposals integration of projects and sector programmes.
+ACTORS ROLES AND RESPONSIBILITIES Sector Departments (Province, national) They provide all relevant technical, sector and financial information for analysis to determine priority issues and contribute technical expertise in the identification of projects.
+They are also responsible for the preparation of Project proposals, the integration of projects and sector programmes.
 Business sector They form part of the IDP representative forum and make contributions to the IDP process at that level.
-NGO's and CBO's Support the alignment procedures between the municipalities and spheres of government and product related contri the IDP representative forum.
-Community members Submit inputs to the IDP process through ward committees and public consultation processes to the IDP representat Local municipal level.
-Municipalities will then submit the said inputs in a form of in-depth analysis to the district for during the review process.
+NGO's and CBO's Support the alignment procedures between the municipalities and spheres of government and product related contributions at the IDP representative forum.
+Community members Submit inputs to the IDP process through ward committees and public consultation processes to the IDP representative forum at Local municipal level.
+Municipalities will then submit the said inputs in a form of in-depth analysis to the district for consideration during the review process.
 Each ward will be expected to establish ward plans that will inform the IDP process